jfbrou/Website/content/home/working papers.md

 ---
-# An instance of the Portfolio widget.
+# An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: portfolio
+widget: pages

 # This file represents a page section.
 headless: true